JUSTJUNJUN/Algorithms/README.md

 # Algorithms

-- There is no best, only better.
+- No best, only better.